WiseCat-Git/Portfolio_website/README.md

 No outdated or deprecated constructs (such as using tables as a layout tool) or tags

-CSS Proficiency: The learner should effectively use appropriate CSS constructs (class, ID's, etc) to control content formats and presentation.
-The following should be included:
+# CSS Proficiency: Appropriate CSS constructs (class, ID's, etc) to control content formats and presentation.

 Well-organized classes and judicial use of IDs